 This funky local chain specializes in produce and grocery items with a healthy living angle.
 Along with your carrots and oranges (which are priced extremely low), you can pick up your vitamin supplements while at Sprouts plus a variety of bulk staples like granola and trail mixes.

 This cool chain specializes in quality food at reasonable prices, many under the Trader Joe's brand.
 Frozen foods are their specialty, as well as their eclectic selection of wine and beer, many of which are from boutique wineries and breweries.
-Irresistible are the large variety of chocolate candies plus it has a growing selection of fresh and packaged produce.
+Irresistible is the large variety of chocolate candies plus it has a growing selection of fresh and packaged produce.
 Pro tip: The Trader Joe's frozen enchiladas are the best bang for the buck in terms of quality, and this is the only place where you can get the cult favorite Charles Shaw (Two-Buck Chuck) Wine.

 Fresh & Easy

 You may not have heard of Tesco, but this company is thought of as the WalMart of the U.K. and Europe.
 And one of their signature brands is the Fresh & Easy neighborhood grocery store concept.
 Smaller than your standard supermarket, Fresh & Easy are more the size of a typical Trader Joe's.
 But they are located within neighborhoods, and unlike some independent grocers which often have a spotty selection and high prices, Fresh & Easy offers lots of fresh and wholesome food choices, including prepared meals and organic foods.